-Eggs can be a welcome part of a healthy diet.
+Eggs are a welcome part of a healthy diet.
+One of the most cost-effective ways to boost protein intake is a dependable and delicious egg.
 Adding extra egg whites to whole eggs, or just using egg whites on their own will give you a protein-filled breakfast without a lot of saturated fat.

-Eggs are also a rich source of lutein and zeaxanthin, classified as carotenoids and known antioxidants, that have been shown to protect against CVD disease and may help protect against development of breast cancer.
+Eggs are also a rich source of lutein and zeaxanthin, classified as carotenoids and known antioxidants, that have been shown to protect against CVD disease and may help protect against the development of breast cancer.